aliles/filemagic/README.rst

     >>> import magic

-To ensure that resources are correctly released by :class:`magic.Magic`, it's necessary to either explicitly call :meth:`~.magic.Magic.close` on instances, or use ``with`` statement. ::
+To ensure that resources are correctly released by :class:`magic.Magic`, it's necessary to either explicitly call :meth:`~magic.Magic.close` on instances, or use ``with`` statement. ::

     >>> with magic.Magic as m: